mapbox/mapbox-gl-native/README.md

 We use [mapnik-packaging](https://github.com/mapnik/mapnik-packaging) to build static libraries of dependencies.

+First off: if you hit problems during development try:

+    make clean

+This will clear cached build data and update to the latest versions of dependencies.

 ## OS X

-Run `./setup-libraries.sh`
+First run:

+    make setup

 This downloads all required dependencies, builds them and creates universal libraries that can be used on both OS X and iOS.

 To create projects, you can run:
 - `make xproj`: Creates an Xcode project with OS X-specific handlers for HTTP downloads and